 Yes.
 The entry form must be signed by the submitting student (even if it is only a printed first name) and the student’s parent/guardian.
 If the student is at least 18 years old, only the student must sign.

 This means that the entry must be mounted in a way that it cannot be folded, rolled, or bent.
 Acceptable backing includes: foam core, press board, canvas board, cardboard (solid piece, no seams or folds), and thick mat board.
 Poster board, card stock, scrap-booking paper, construction paper, wood framed canvas, and glass are not acceptable backing materials.
-Entries not mounted on a sturdy backing may be disqualified.
+Entries not mounted on a rigid backing may be disqualified.
 An entry that is surrounded by a mat but is not backed to prevent folding, rolling or bending may be disqualified.

 Make the room you record in as quiet as possible.
 Close windows and turn off all noise-making devices in the room (air conditioners, fans, telephones, etc.).
 Do not place the recording device on top of an instrument or speakers.
 Do not record at too loud a level (in the red zone on the meter) or too soft a level (meter barely moving).
 Record a short test and listen to it while watching the meter.
 If needed, improve recording quality by changing the record volume or microphone location.
 Return to the beginning of the CD and record two seconds of silence; then start performing your composition.
 Finish with another two seconds of silence.

-No; one person can submit the entry.
+No; only one person can submit the entry.

 Reflections does encourage creativity, but it is an art contest.
 Like all contests, there are guidelines, rules, and deadlines.
 National PTA requires state PTAs to submit entries to the final level of judging following specific rules and guidelines.
 WSPTA requires that entries submitted at the state level follow the same rules and guidelines National PTA requires.
 At the local PTA level, you are free to accept and award entries that do not meet the rules and guidelines.
 You should not, however, submit entries not in compliance with the rules and guidelines to the next level.